Counselling and personal development

 Our service offers emotional support, counselling and opportunities for personal development to all our students.
 We are pleased to say that 94% of our student service users are highly satisfied with the Counselling Service whilst 85.5% stated that working with a counsellor helped them with their life in general (Counselling Service statistics, 2017-18).

 The Counselling Service is a team of supportive and experienced staff, who know what it’s like to be a student juggling with other responsibilities at the same time.

 Counselling provides an opportunity, not only to talk about any personal or emotional difficulties that may be concerning you but also to help you lead a more fulfilling and successful life, particularly at university.
 This process takes place in a space which is empathic, non-judgmental and, within legal requirements, confidential.

 The majority of students who have used the service say that counselling is very supportive and valuable.
 Many students describe counselling as a life-changing experience, which has made their time at university much more rewarding.

-To find out more about who we are please watch the service video and visit our Staff webpage.
+To find out more about who we are please visit our Staff webpage.

 What is counselling?

 All of us have to deal with difficult experiences at various times in our lives, they might be emotional, physical, psychological or social.
 Talking things through with a counsellor can really help.